rifaterdemsahin/coverletter/cursor.md

 ---

-**Note**: This application requires a valid Google Gemini API key to function.
+**Note**: This application requires a properly configured N8N backend endpoint to function.
 The current implementation includes simulated PDF processing for demonstration purposes.
-In a production environment, implement proper PDF text extraction.
+In a production environment, implement proper PDF text extraction and ensure the N8N workflow is properly configured with the Gemini API key.